Fine tuning SMLs

 tensor(102.1873, device='cuda:0', grad_fn=<NllLossBackward0>)

-So we have two options, add a labels field to the dataset, with the values of input_ids or use a function of the transformers library called data_collator, in this case we will use DataCollatorForLanguageModeling.
-Let's take a look at it
+Therefore, we have two options: add a labels field to the dataset with the values of input_ids or use a function from the transformers library called data_collator, in this case we will use DataCollatorForLanguageModeling.
+Let's take a look at it.

 from transformers import DataCollatorForLanguageModeling